Clark Creek Nature Area

 Rule 1.3 Regulations for the Clark Creek Natural Area

-The Clark Creek Natural Area in southwestern Mississippi is
+The Clark Creek Natural Area in southwestern Mississippi is one of

 Steeply sloping loess bluff hills host a mixed hardwood and pine